Arthur Chichester, 3rd Earl of Donegall: Military career

 Having made a career in the English Army, Lord Donegall founded the 35th Regiment of Foot in Belfast in 1701, becoming its first Colonel.
 In 1704 he accompanied the regiment to fight in the War of the Spanish Succession in Spain, and was appointed major general of Spanish forces.
-He was killed in action in 1706 at the fort of Montjuich near Barcelona, and was buried in that city.
+He was killed in action in 1706 at Fort Montjuich near Barcelona, and was buried in that city.